 Berton is just one of a celebrated cast of contributors whose complete writings for Maclean’s are now available in our fully digitized archive.

-Archive subscribers can access every issue of Maclean’s ever published.
+Readers can access every issue of Maclean’s ever published.
 That’s more than 100,000 stories from about 3,400 issues going back to 1905.
-(In fact, we pushed the launch up to coincide with Canada Day, so some issues are still being added, but rest assured—they’ll be up soon.)
+And every story published before 2009 is free for every reader.

 The archive collection is a trove of Canadiana: there are the historic covers, including some by Group of Seven members A.J.
 Casson, Arthur Lismer and J.E.H.
 MacDonald, and a celebrated cast of contributors, including Margaret Atwood, Farley Mowat, Joseph Boyden, Mordecai Richler, and even Lucy Maud Montgomery.
 It’s a Canadian who’s who of journalists who graced our pages, including Ralph Allen, Peter C. Newman, Christina McCall, Barbara Moon, Peter Gzowski, Trent Frayne, and June Callwood, to name just a few.